 You have to decide for yourself whether to trust PPTools add-ins.
 If you've downloaded our software from this site, we think it's a safe bet.
 If we meant to do something nasty to your computer, we'd certainly try to hide our identity better than we do here.

-But if you downloaded our software from another site, we strongly recommend that you do not install it.
+But again, if you downloaded our software from another site, we strongly recommend that you do not install it.
 We don't authorize anyone else to distribute PPTools and we can't be responsible for unauthorized versions distributed by someone else.
-If you received our software on a CD you received at PPTLive or with a book, it's probably ok too, but again, when in doubt, download the latest version here[Previous] [Home] [Next]
+When in doubt, download the latest version here[Previous] [Home] [Next]